The stress of a serious illness,

 You should not expect or attempt to solve all family problems associated with your child's illness or disability by yourself.
 It is important not to isolate yourself as a parent or caregiver of a child with a chronic health condition or disability.

-family therapists, and parents of other children with chronic illnesses and disabilities are very important resources for helping to work through family problems.
+social workers, family therapists, and parents of other children with chronic illnesses and disabilities are very important resources for helping to work through family problems.
 Ask for help.